Pennsylvania, United States

 Pradeep Sindhu- Co-founder of Juniper Networks

-Definitely a top-5 institute in the US, perhaps a top-10 institute in the world.
+Definitely a top-5 institute in the US, perhaps a top-10 institute in the world for many subjects.
 CMU should definitely be on every student’s wish-list.

 We would love to hear your experience and share it with the community